Useful Tips for How to Grow an Indoor Vegetable Garden

 Vegetables to Grow Indoors

-Herbs | January-April is a great time to sow herbs, although you can grow them all year round.
-Rosemary mint, basil, chives, oregano, parsley can all be grown in pots on a windowsill.
-Sow in small batches for continuous crops and evergreen rosemary will just keep on going with little intervention. | Grow in a bright area.
+HerbsJanuary-April is a great time to sow herbs, though you can grow them year-round.
+Rosemary, mint, basil, chives, oregano, and parsley can all be grown in pots on a windowsill.
+Sow in small batches for continuous crops, and evergreen rosemary will just keep on going with little intervention.Grow in a bright area.
 No feed is required.
-Many herbs are drought tolerant so weekly water should be enough but keep a careful eye on basil as that is far needier for water than the other herbs. |
+Many herbs are drought-tolerant, so bi-weekly watering should be enough, but keep a close eye on basil as it needs more water than other herbs.

-Microgreens | Microgreens are a healthy addition to salads and sandwiches since they are packed with nutrients.
+MicrogreensMicrogreens are a healthy addition to salads and sandwiches since they are packed with nutrients.
 Grow in small pots or a propagator, any time of year.
 These fast-growing superfoods can be on your plate in two-three weeks.
-Try pea shoots, kale, basil ‘dark opal’ or rocket ‘Victoria.’ | Mist or water from the base but do not keep too wet or roots may rot off.
-Go easy on the seed, do not overcrowd.
+Try pea shoots, kale, basil ‘dark opal’ or rocket ‘Victoria.’Mist or water from the base, but do not keep it too wet, or the roots may rot off.
+Go easy on the amount of seeds you use to avoid overcrowding.
 Keep aerated.
-No feed is required as they mature so fast from the seed. |
+No feed is required as they mature so quickly.

-Sweet peppers | ‘Mini Belle’ and ‘Mohawk’ are great compact varieties.
-Sow seeds from February-March in a propagator.
-The stem may need support as the plant matures. | Peppers love light and warmth.
-Water little and often and boost weekly with a high potash feed once flowers appear. |
+Sweet peppers‘Mini Belle’ and ‘Mohawk’ are great compact varieties.
+Sow seeds from February to March in a propagator.
+The stem may need support as the plant matures.Peppers love light and warmth.
+Water little and often and boost weekly with a high-potash feed once flowers appear.

-Lettuce | Cut and come again salad greens can be sown from February.
+LettuceCut-and-come-again salad greens can be sown from February.
 Try rocket, mizuna, lollo rosa, salad bowl, baby oakleaf, and compact butterhead Tom Thumb.
 Succession sowing in pots will ensure you always have a fresh crop.
-Sow seeds little and often. | Grow by a south-facing window for plenty of light but take care not to scorch leaves in summer.
-Lettuce is particularly suited to grow lights or hydroponics.
-Water twice a week to keep moist.
-Check it does not dry out.
-Feed every couple of weeks with a high nitrogen fertilizer to promote healthy green foliage. |
+Sow seeds little and often.Grow by a south-facing window for plenty of light, but take care not to scorch leaves in summer.
+Lettuce is particularly suited to growing under grow lights or hydroponics.
+Water twice a week to keep it moist.
+Check that it does not dry out.
+Feed every couple of weeks with a high-nitrogen fertilizer to promote healthy green foliage.

-Chilies | Chilies need a long growing season to achieve fruits, about six months from seed to maturity.
-Sow January – February.
+ChiliesChilies need a long growing season to produce fruits—about six months from seed to maturity.
+Sow in January and nurture the young plants under grow lights.
 Larger plants may need support.
 Varieties vary in heat strength.
 See the Scoville scale.
-Try mild pimento, banana pepper, medium jalapeños, Serrano, Numex Twilight, cayenne, apache, and compact Prairie Fire or scotch bonnet and habanero if your taste buds want to be tested! | Chilies like heat and humidity.
-Place by a good light source.
+Try mild pimento, banana pepper, medium jalapeños, Serrano, Numex Twilight, Cayenne, Apache, and Compact Prairie Fire, or Scotch bonnet and habanero if your taste buds want to be tested!
+Chilies like heat and humidity.
+The plants will need a good light source.
 Air can be kept moist by placing a water bowl on a nearby radiator.
-Chilies may require artificial light during winter.
+Chilies will require artificial light during winter.
 In hot weather, you may need to water two-three times a week, less in winter.
-Feed weekly with a high potash fertilizer. |
+Feed weekly with a high-potash fertilizer.

-Radishes | Sow in spring through to autumn in a deep container.
-Radishes are quick to mature so keep sowing little and often for a continuous crop.
+RadishesSow in spring through to autumn in a deep container.
+Radishes are quick to mature, so keep sowing little and often for a continuous crop.
 The green leaves are edible too.
 Thin seedlings.
-Grow ‘Caro,’ ‘Cherry Belle,’ ‘D’Avignon,’ or ‘Early French Breakfast.’ | Place in a bright area with at least six-hour sunlight a day.
-Water two to three times a week, do not constantly soak or roots will rot, feed with an organic all-round fertilizer like seaweed every couple of weeks. |
+Grow ‘Caro,’ ‘Cherry Belle,’ ‘D’Avignon,’ or ‘Early French Breakfast.’Place in a bright area with at least six hours of sunlight a day.
+Water two to three times a week, do not constantly soak or roots will rot, feed with an organic all-round fertilizer like seaweed every couple of weeks.

-Tomatoes | Bush toms are compact for containers.
-Try dwarf ‘Tumbling Tom’ and ‘Tiny Tim’ or if more space available grow cherry tomatoes like ‘Sungold,’ ‘Sweet Million’ and ‘SuperSweet100.’
-All good indoor croppers.
-Fruits are small and plentiful but the plants will need support as can grow to three-foot (one meter). | Grow by a south-facing window for maximum light.
-If growing through winter you may need artificial light to aid growth.
-Feed and water weekly with high potash formula to promote fruit growth.
-Organic seaweed is ideal.
-Better to give a good, long soak rather than multiply brief sprinkles. |
+TomatoesBush toms are compact for containers.
+Try dwarf ‘Tumbling Tom’ and ‘Tiny Tim’ or, if more space is available, grow cherry tomatoes like ‘Sungold,’ ‘Sweet Million’ and ‘SuperSweet100.’
+All are good indoor croppers.
+Fruits are small and plentiful, but the plants will need support as they can grow to 3 feet (1 meter) tall.Grow by a south-facing window for maximum light.
+If growing through winter, you may need artificial light to aid growth.
+Feed and water weekly with high-potash formula to promote fruit growth—organic seaweed is ideal.
+Better to give a good, long soak rather than multiply brief sprinkles.

-Spinach | Grow spinach in a well-drained container with potting mix or hydroponically.
+SpinachGrow spinach in a well-drained container with potting mix or hydroponically.
 Sow March-April.
-Try baby leaf sweet ‘Monnopa’, disease-resistant, slow to bolt ‘Toscane,’ exquisite ‘Rubino’ for colorful foliage, or perpetual spinach for larger, perennial plants. | Place in a bright spot but not direct sun.
-Keep watered but not wet to avoid root rot and fungal disease.
-Feed every two weeks with a nitrogen-based fertilizer, like nettle tea, to promote green leaves. |
+Try baby leaf sweet ‘Monnopa’, disease-resistant, slow to bolt ‘Toscane,’ exquisite ‘Rubino’ for colorful foliage, or perpetual spinach for larger, perennial plants.Place in a bright spot but not direct sun.
+Keep the growing medium watered but not wet to avoid root rot and fungal disease.
+Feed every two weeks with a nitrogen-based fertilizer, like nettle tea, to promote green leaves.

-Citrus fruits | Dwarf citrus trees are excellent for indoor growing.
+Citrus fruitsDwarf citrus trees are excellent for indoor growing.
 Try dwarf lemons ‘Meyer’ or ‘Ponderosa,’ limes, tangerines, and nectarines.
-Best to buy root grafted dwarf trees. | Citrus trees like lots of light and cool roots so avoid dark pots, which absorb heat.
-Choose free-draining citrus potting compost to keep roots moist but not soggy and feed with a citrus fertilizer. |
+Best to buy root-grafted dwarf trees.Citrus trees like lots of light and cool roots, so avoid dark pots, which absorb heat.
+Choose free-draining citrus potting compost to keep roots moist but not soggy and feed with a citrus fertilizer.

 Indoor Gardening in Potting Mix

 There are various challenges with growing vegetables indoors, and many of them have to do with what the roots grow in.
-For indoor gardens, buy quality peat-free potting mix and use perlite, vermiculite, or coir to help retain moisture, aerate the soil and improve drainage.
+For indoor gardens, buy quality peat-free potting mix and use perlite, vermiculite, or coir to help retain moisture, aerate the soil, and improve drainage.
 You can use up to 33% of these additional materials.

-Whatever you do, make sure to not use garden soil.
+Whatever you do, make sure not to use garden soil.
 Firstly, it compacts and dries out very quickly in containers.
 It will also contain fungi, weeds, diseases, and microorganisms, and possibly even worms.
 All of which will not be beneficial or necessary for an indoor vegetable garden.
 The downside of not using your own homemade compost is that you have to purchase a premade product, usually in a plastic bag, and remember to mind your back when lifting.

 Growing Food Hydroponically

 Hydroponic gardening involves growing plants without soil.
-Instead, water and nutrients are delivered directly to the plant’s roots supported in a growing medium such as rockwool or hydrocorn, vermiculite, perlite, or sand.
+Instead, water and nutrients are delivered directly to the plant’s roots, supported in a growing medium such as rockwool or hydrocorn, vermiculite, perlite, or sand.
 On the whole, growing hydroponically can be advantageous.

 Light Requirements for Indoor Vegetables

-Nutrient Requirements for your Indoor Vegetable Garden
+Nutrient Requirements for Indoor Vegetables

 Watering Indoor Vegetables